solid/solid-spec/README.md

 HTTP/1.1 200 OK
 ```

-One important advantage of WebID-RSA over WebID-TLS is that the same keys can also be used to sign and encrypt data.
-The way client certificate management is currently implemented in browsers, it does not offer the means to access the certificate keys for purposes other than authentication.
+One important advantage of WebID-RSA over WebID-TLS is that keys can be generated on the fly to sign and encrypt data.
+The way client certificate management is currently implemented in browsers, it does not offer the means to access keys inside certificates, for purposes other than authentication.

 @@TODO: the server must send it's URI together with the token, otherwise a MitM can forward the claim to the client.
 Also, clients will also have to return the same server URI.